-Figure 5.
-The admixture coefficients corresponding to PC1 (α_1), PC2 (α_2), and PC3 (α_3) for the Kr dataset (Sec.
-3.2).
-Variable stars are marked in red.
-Similar plots for the other datasets may be found online at http://scan.sai.msu.ru/~kirx/var_idx_paper/ of a should be chosen based on the false-candidate rate that can be practically handled at the post-processing stage.
-For example, only a small number of false candidates is acceptable if selection based on variability indices is immediately followed by a visual inspection.
+For any variability index, the distributions of index values for variable and non-variable objects inherently intersect since (i) there is no lower limit on the possible amplitude of variability and (ii) there are often some objects with corrupted measurements resulting in elevated variability index values for them.
+The value of a should be chosen based on the false candidate rate that can be practically handled at the post-processing stage.
+For example, only a small number of false candidates are acceptable if selection based on variability indices is immediately followed by a visual inspection.
 A larger number of false candidates can be accepted if variability index-based selection is followed by a period search.
 If no list of known variables is available for the new survey data, one may start by setting, for example, a = 3 and gradually lowering the cut-off level until the number of false detections becomes unacceptable.